 The Teenage Mutant Ninja Turtles were the last great toy fad of my youth.
-By the time the next one rolled around - the similarly-named Mighty Morphin' Power Rangers - I had moved on from action figure collecting and was interested in things like friends, girls and... girls.
-But during the heyday of Turtles mania, I was swept up in it entirely - perhaps even more so than I had been with He-Man or Transformers.
+By the time the next one rolled around - the similarly-named Mighty Morphin' Power Rangers - I had moved on from action figure collecting and was interested in things like friends, girls and... girlfriends.
+But during the heyday of Turtlemania, I was swept up in it entirely - perhaps even more so than I had been with He-Man or Transformers.

 My parents took me out of school early to see the premiere of the first TMNT movie (which I still think is a better film than it had any obligation to be).
 I took another day off from school (the Turtles and missing school seem to be oddly linked...) when my father and I went on the infamous "Turtle Hunt" one fine October day to find the toys, which were then hidden away until Christmas.
 My father also came through later by tracking down the one Turtles figure I wanted more than anything but couldn't find anywhere: Ray Fillet.

 It seems my entire childhood has been recently strip-mined by the nostalgia purveyors, and TMNT has proven to be no exception.
 Now, I am of the mind that it is just too early for a TMNT revival.
-Nostalgia (in my perception) seems to work in 20-year cycles: in the '70s people watched Happy Days and American Graffiti and had a general nostalgia for the '50s; in the '80s the yuppies fondly absorbed aspects of '60s popular culture to relieve some of their profound boredom; and in the '90s we were gifted with Boogie Nights, That '70s Show and whatnot.
+Nostalgia works in 20-year cycles: in the '70s people watched Happy Days and American Graffiti and had a general nostalgia for the '50s; in the '80s the yuppies fondly absorbed aspects of '60s popular culture to relieve some of their profound boredom; and in the '90s we were gifted with Boogie Nights, That '70s Show and whatnot.

 But, case in point: the Ninja Turtles.
 The Turtles' heyday was 1988-1991 or so; they should arrive as the '80s nostalgia wave is cresting near the beach six or seven years from now.
-The old figures aren't even going for much on eBay yet (though, as one of my toy-collecting acquaintances pointed out, they probably will go for quite a bit someday; like the He-Man line and other toy lines, the Turtles were collected mainly by kids, and as such most of the figures were taken out of their packages.
-MOC TMNT will be quite valuable someday, when those kids - the ones who were about five or ten years younger than myself as the time - grow up and want to rediscover their childhood.
-That is, unless it has been repackaged yet again.)
+The old figures aren't even going for much on eBay yet (though, as Shocka pointed out, they probably will go for quite a bit someday; like He-Man and other toylines, the Turtles were collected mainly by kids, and as such most of the figures were taken out of their packages.
+MOC TMNT will be quite valuable someday, when those kids - the ones who were about five or 10 years younger than myself as the time - grow up and want to rediscover their childhood.
+That is, unless it has been repackaged yet again).
 In any event, the little kids who collected the Turtles can't be much older than 20 right now.
-That's simply too young for a good wave of nostalgia; the average He-Man or Transformers fan is in his mid-twenties at least, and making the money needed to buy new toys.
+That's simply too young for a good wave of nostalgia; the average He-Man or Transformers fan is in his mid-20s at least, and making the money needed to buy new toys.

 With that belief, I had intended not to buy any of the new TMNT toys being released by Playmates.
-Indeed, I had intended to ignore the entire TMNT revival; after all TMNT had never really gone away, existing in various incarnations right up to a 1998 live action series ("The Next Mutation").
+Indeed, I had intended to ignore the entire TMNT revival; after all, TMNT had never really gone away, existing in various incarnations right up to a 1998 live action series (The Next Mutation).
 But when I started hearing good things about the revival - and saw the new cartoon, which is more faithful to the original independent comics than the 1980s cartoon ever was - I broke down and picked up a few figures, starting with my personal favorite, Leonard.
-O. Leonardo.

 Leonardo is my favorite for three simple reasons: he's the Turtles' leader, he has a blue bandanna, and he carries two swords.
-Those things alone make him cooler than all the other Turtles, in my opinion.
+Those things alone make him cooler than all the other Turtles.